StreamSwapProtocol/streamswap-contracts/README.md

 ## Abstract

-Streamswap is a new way and innovative way of having a token sale.
+Streamswap is a new and innovative way of having a token sale.
 The mechanism allows anyone to create a new Sale event and sell any amount of tokens in a more democratic way than the traditional solutions.